Just bought a huge multipack of ramen noodles on offer?

 Opt for a cool, dry, dark place, like a pantry or cupboard that’s far away from heat sources.

-Once the package is opened, reseal it tightly, or transfer to an airtight container.
+Once the package is opened, reseal it tightly, or transfer it to an airtight container.
 Then, it can go straight back to where it was before.

-If you’re ever in doubt about how to store your wheat ramen noodles, just treat them exactly the same as dry pasta.
+If you’re ever in doubt about how to store your wheat ramen noodles, just treat them the same as dry pasta.

 How To Store Fresh Ramen Noodles

 The moisture in fresh ramen noodles means they go bad faster.
 That’s why they are stored in the chilled section at the grocery store.